 - Complete forms in accordance with company procedures

-Overall employment of secretaries and administrative assistants is expected to grow 12 percent from 2010 to 2020, about as fast as the average for all occupations.
+Overall employment of secretaries and administrative assistants is expected to grow 8 percent from 2017 to 2023.
 Employment growth, however, will differ by occupational specialty.

 - Customer Service Technician